Care Level: Easy

 Diet Requirements: In the wild Gold tetra are omnivores.
 Offer a diet made up of various high quality vegetable based and protein based flake foods, sinking micro pellet foods and bug bites are ideal, in addition to offering frozen foods such as bloodworms, brine shrimp and daphnia.
 Variety is the spice of life in order to maintain color, immune function and longevity of your fish.

-Care Requirements: A minimum 10 gallon aquarium is ideal for a group of Gold tetra.
+Care Requirements: A minimum 5 gallon aquarium is ideal for a small group of Gold tetra.
 Gold tetra should be added into a biologically established aquarium.
 Aquascaping the aquarium with live plants, driftwood and other natural-looking arrangements will bring out the beauty of this fish and provide them with security.
 Given their peaceful temperament, Gold tetra cannot compete with overly boisterous species and will thrive best in an environment with like tank mates.
 Recommended water conditions, 72-78° F, KH 4-8, pH 6.0-7.5.

 Purchase Size: Medium: 3/4”